Revinate’s commitment to GDPR

 At Revinate, we are all about making the complicated less complicated.
 At the moment, one of the most complicated things out there is the European Union’s new privacy law, the General Data Protection Regulation (GDPR).
-To help you navigate this big change, we are taking the more complex nuances of this new legislation and presenting it in a way that is simple and useful.
+To help you navigate this legislation, we are presenting the more complex nuances of it in a way that is simple and useful.
 This Guide will help your hotel and employees better prepare for compliance with the GDPR.

 What is Revinate doing about the GDPR?

-Thoroughly research the areas of our product and our business impacted by the GDPR
+- Thoroughly researching the areas of our product and our business impacted by the GDPR

-Thoroughly test all of our changes to verify and validate compliance with the GDPR (being done incrementally as changes are completed)
+- Thoroughly testing all of our changes to verify and validate compliance with the GDPR (being done incrementally as changes are completed)

-Finalize and communicate our full compliance (this will be done when all work is completed which will occur prior to the effective date of the GDPR)
+- Finalizing and communicating our full compliance (this will be done when all work is completed which will occur prior to the effective date of the GDPR)

 What are the main things I should do to ensure GDPR compliance?

-First, be sure your data processing vendors offer easy-to-use, comprehensive solutions designed to help you reach GDPR compliance as it relates to the four main pillars: Proof of Consent, Right to Data Portability, Right to Erasure, and Right to Refuse Profiling.
+First, be sure your data processing vendors offer easy-to-use, comprehensive solutions designed to help you reach GDPR compliance as it relates to the 4 main pillars: proof of consent, right to data portability, right to erasure, and right to refuse profiling.

-Third, ensure that you have Proof of Consent from every European Union (EU) resident or citizen within your database.
-This may need to be done retroactively in order to communicate with them after May 25, 2018.
+Third, ensure that you have proof of consent from every European Union (EU) resident or citizen within your database.
+This may need to be done retroactively in order to communicate with them after May 25th, 2018.
 You will need to be able to prove that they consented to receiving your email marketing communications.